cultofmetatron/Shen/README.md

   })();
 ```

 Shen is a set of tools for constructing generators from smaller generators.
-The end result is a fully asynchronous control flow coroutine in which we can write
+Through,
+composition Shen allows you to assemble coroutines from smaller coroutines.
+The asychronous
-asychronous code that looks synchronous!
-Even better, the are all nestable so you can
+code even looks synchronous!

-build arbitrarily large generators from smaller ones
+They are all nestable so you can build arbitrarily large generators from smaller ones like
+lego pieces.

 ####shen.cascade(gen1, gen2...genN);